bids-standard/bids-specification/src/99-appendices/11-qmri.md

 Note that type of `NumberShots` field can be either a `number` or an `array of numbers`.

--   If a single `number` is to be provided, this should correspond to the number of `SlicesPerSlab` or `ReconMatrixPE`.
+-   If a single `number` is provided, this should correspond to the number of `SlicesPerSlab` or `ReconMatrixPE`.
     However, in this case, `SlicePartialFourier` or `PartialFourierPE` fraction is needed to calculate the number of partitions `before` and `after` of the k-space center to calculate a T1 map.